 this protein, you may have a bleeding disorder called hemophilia B. Hemophilia B is

 found mostly in males.

-be a carrier.)
+child would be a carrier.)

 Why do I need this test?